zuozhenggh/learning-library/data-management-library/data-lake/lakehouse-configuration2.md

     ![Run the data load job](./images/customersales4.png " ")

-This completes the Data Load lab.
-We now have a full set of structured tables loaded into the Autonomous Database from the MovieStream Data Lake, with suitable constraints set up on the tables to avoid errors in attempting to load duplicate rows or invalid data.
+This completes the data load lab.
+We now have a full set of structured tables loaded into the Autonomous Database from the MovieStream Data Lake.
 We will be working with these tables in later labs.

 You may now [proceed to the next lab](#next).